 - chronic inflammation and eye discomfort

 If the cornea is damaged enough to cause significant vision loss, you may need a corneal transplant (keratoplasty).

-Although eye herpes is not curable, you can minimize damage to your eyesight during outbreaks.
+Unfortunately, for some individuals, ocular herpes is not curable, but you can still minimize potential damage to your eyesight during outbreaks.

 At the first sign of symptoms, call your doctor.
 The sooner you treat your eye herpes, the less chance there’ll be significant damage to your cornea.